Internship fees & payment

 - Medical insurance.
 When you work legally in Denmark, you are covered by the Danish health insurance system.

-- Résumé review and revision.
+- Résumé check.

 - Registration with Danish SKAT Authorities (TAX) and receive SKAT Card (TAX )